securityscorecard/design-system/CONTRIBUTING.md

      git commit -a
      ```
   Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.
+* Squash commits if the PR is small and its content is just about one thing it doesn’t make much sense to have more than one commit.
+Also every commit that starts with `feat` or `fix` will appear in the Change log and it probably doesn’t make sense to have in changelog something like:

+    ```
+    Component: fix styling of component
+    Component: fix code review comments
+    Component: fix another code review comments
+    ```
+    But on the other hand if you have two unrelated things in PR and each of them is in its own commit it’s fine to not squash.
 * Push your branch to GitHub:

     ```shell